basictheprogram/chocolatey-forticlient/ReadMe.md

 In the package manager settings, add the following URL to the list of Package Sources: http://solidworks.int.celadonsystems.com/chocolatey

+Here's how to add it using a 1-line command: choco source add -n=“celadonsystems.com" -s="http://solidworks.int.celadonsystems.com/chocolatey”

 Use the command below to push packages to this feed using chocolatey (choco.exe). choco push [{package file}] --source="http://solidworks.int.celadonsystems.com/" [--api-key={apikey}]